Hobbesball/Europeanaharvest/README.md

-# Europeanaharvest
+# Europeana Combine Harvester
-Metadata and object harvester using the Europeana Search API
+The Europeana Combine harvester takes a query and a few parameters, and downloads all of the records the Search API returns.
+It download metadata in JSON format, and download the actual images/text files in a separate folder.
+Thus, it's a combine harvester. naming props go to @AdrianMurphy

 ## TO DO
 - bug: script now skips objects with MIME Type Image/jpeg;utf-8, because mimetypeguess guesses None